rickeycarter/easyRecg/README.md

 #> [1]    3 5000   12    1
 ```

-## Retrieving ECG Meta Data
+## Retrieving Meta Data

-By default, `read_muse_xml_meta` returns all meta data available.
-The
-returned object is a named list of data frames (or tibbles).
-The
-function can take a file path or a collection of file paths.
-If more
-than one file path is present, the results are appended together.
+For more information on how to filter the provided meta data, please see
+the “Filtering Meta Data” vignette.

 ``` r
 meta1 <- read_muse_xml_meta(file1, ids = 1)